 How does dialysis access management work?

-When AV fistulas or grafts malfunction—usually as a result of narrowing or blockage due to frequent use—American Endovascular can help remedy the problems using an array of minimally invasive procedures designed to restoring blood flow and prolong the longevity of the access so dialysis can continue.
+When AV fistulas or grafts malfunction—usually as a result of narrowing or blockage due to frequent use—American Endovascular affiliated physicians can help remedy the problems using an array of minimally invasive procedures designed to restoring blood flow and prolong the longevity of the access so dialysis can continue.

-The Joint commission is an independent, non-profit group that administers voluntary accreditation programs for hospitals and healthcare organizations.
-Joint Commission Accreditation is recognized as a symbol of quality that reflects a commitment to meeting and maintaining high performance standards.
+The Joint Commission is an independent, non-profit group that administers voluntary accreditation programs for hospitals and healthcare organizations.
+Joint Commission Accreditation is recognized as a symbol of quality that reflects a commitment to meeting and maintaining high-performance standards.

-Additionally, American Endovascular provides:
+Additionally, American Endovascular affiliated centers provide: